hjelev/rpi-mqtt-monitor/README.md

-  -v, --version    display installed version and exit -u, --update     update script and config then exit -w, --hass_wake  display Home Assistant wake-on-LAN configuration --uninstall      uninstall rpi-mqtt-monitor and remove all related files
+  -v, --version    display installed version and exit -u, --update     update script and config then exit -w, --hass_wake  display Home Assistant wake-on-LAN configuration -c, --config     open the interactive TUI configurator and exit --uninstall      uninstall rpi-mqtt-monitor and remove all related files
 ```

+### Interactive configurator

+Run `rpi-mqtt-monitor --config` to open a terminal UI for editing `config.py`.
+Move
+through the settings with the **↑/↓** arrows; each setting shows its description and
+default value.
+Press **Enter** to edit the selected value — booleans toggle, while numbers
+and strings open an inline editor pre-filled with the current value (**Esc** cancels an
+edit).
+Press **s** to save and **q** to quit.
+Comments, ordering, formatting and the
+existing quote style in `config.py` are preserved; complex settings (lists and the output
+function) are shown read-only with a note to edit them directly in the file.

 ## Configuration